 \section{Optimal local approximation spaces}

-In this section we describe how to construct local space-time approximation spaces for the linear heat equation introduced in \cref{model_problem} that are optimal in the sense of Kolmogorov.
-To this end, we transfer the approach proposed in \cite{BL11} to the parabolic setting.
-The optimal spaces are given by the left singular values of a transfer operator.
-To show compactness of the latter and thus facilitate the singular value decomposition, we combine a suitable parabolic Caccioppoli inequality with the compactness theorem of Aubin-Lions.
-In contrast to the elliptic setting we need an additional regularity result to combine the two results.
-We address local subdomains in the interior of the global domain in \cref{interior} and subdomains located at the global boundary in \cref{boundary}.
+In this section we propose local space-time approximation spaces, which are optimal in the sense of Kolmogorov, for the linear heat equation with coefficients that are rough in space and time, extending the approach from \cite{BL11} for the elliptic setting.
+In \cref{motivation_local} we start with a motivation before we describe the construction of local ansatz spaces for local subdomains in the interior of the global domain in \cref{interior} and subdomains located at the global boundary in \cref{boundary}.